mesosphere/dcos-docs-site/pages/docs/1.10/monitoring/logging/aggregating/splunk/index.md

 ---
+layout: layout.pug
-post_title: Log Management with Splunk
+title: Log Management with Splunk
-nav_title: Splunk
+navigationTitle: Splunk
-menu_order: 3
+menuWeight: 3
 ---
 You can pipe system and application logs from a DC/OS cluster to your existing Splunk server.